AW203/loader-autoupdater/README.md

 1. Modify `release_loader.cpp` and `release_version.rc` to update the version number
 2. Compile the new version with `compile_release.bat`
-3. Update `version.txt` on GitHub with the new version number
+3. Create a new release on GitHub with tag version v1.1.0 (or update existing release)
-4. Create a new release on GitHub and upload the new executable renamed to `loader.exe`
+4. Upload the new executable renamed to `loader.exe`

 ## Version Information in File Properties

 The system uses `.rc` files to add version information that is visible in the .exe file properties under Windows.
 This information makes it easy to distinguish between different versions of your loader.

+## Advanced: Using GitHub API

+This system uses the GitHub API to check for updates, which provides several advantages:
+- No need to maintain a separate version.txt file
+- Updates can be deployed by simply creating a new release
+- The system automatically extracts version information from release tags
+- Works within GitHub's API rate limits (5000 requests/hour for authenticated requests, 60/hour for anonymous)

 ## License